pharo-project/pharo-ci/repository/CI-Integration.package/CICommandLineHandler.class/README.md

 	<issueNumber>      a valid Issue number from the Pharo issue tracker / next
-	--next             use the next open issue for the selected action --update-issue     if specified updates the issue with integration information
+	--next             use the next open issue for the selected action --update-issue     if specified updates the issue with integration information --html-resources   specify a url for the resources used in the html exporter

 Configuration part:

 	url                 describe the repository where the ConfigurationOf is aConfigurationOf    describe wich ConfigurationOf we want to load and test

 	--version           specify a version to be tested
-	<versionDescripter> a valid version descripter, it can be a numeric version like "1.02" or #stable, #development ...
+	<versionDescripter> a valid version descripter, it can be a numeric version
+	                    like "1.02" or #stable, #development ...
 	--group             specify wich packages you want to load from the ConfigurationOf
 	<groupList>         a valid list of packages.